 MONTGOMERY COUNTY, Texas - WalMart announced the closing 269 stores globally by the end of January, which includes 154 in the United States, most of which are the 102 Walmart Express stores, a smaller retail store intended to compete with the dollar discount stores.

 The smaller-format stores located closer to shoppers’ homes, have not been as profitable as their Supercenters, which are typically located on the outskirts of towns.
 A dozen Supercenters are slated for closing.
-The Supercenter in Conroe, located at 1407 N Loop 336 W, the one located on the northwest corner of SH 242 and I-45N at 3040 College Park Drive, or the Supercenter south of The Woodlands at 1025 Sawdust Road, will not be affected, however, the one located at 7075 FM 1960 Rd West, will close January 28.
+The Supercenter located on the northwest corner of SH 242 and I-45N, will not be affected, nor the Supercenter south of The Woodlands at 1025 Sawdust Road, however, the one located at 7075 FM 1960 Rd West, will close January 28.